Channel your inner Dre with the best free recording software

 Ardour

-Ardour is an open-source DAW designed for Linux and available for MacOS.
+Ardour is an open-source DAW designed for Linux and available for MacOS and Windows.
 Its developer, Paul Davis, also invented the JACK sound server for Linux and worked previously as one of the original programmers at Amazon.

 Ardour features highly versatile multi-track recording features that include the ability to import video for film scoring purposes, to record and edit either non-destructively or destructively, and to prepare any combination of individual tracks for recording.
 Its use of JACK makes it compatible with a number of outside applications, as well.
 However, unlike other DAWs, Ardour does not come with any built-in effects or instruments and relies instead on the installation of third-party software.
-Unfortunately, it’s also not compatible with Windows.

 Download now for:

-Note: Update: Adjusted copy for both relevancy and accuracy.